 Spatial phenomena can generally be thought of as either discrete objects with clear boundaries or as a continuous phenomenon that can be observed everywhere, but does not have natural boundaries.
 Discrete spatial objects may refer to a river, road, country, town, or a research site.
 Examples of continuous phenomena, or “spatial fields”, include elevation, temperature, and air quality.

 The main vector data types are points, lines and polygons.
-In all cases, the geometry of these data structures consists of sets of coordinate pairs (x, y).
-Points are the simplest case.
-Each point has one coordinate pair, and n associated variables.
-For example, a point might represent a place where a rat was trapped, and the attributes could include the date it was captured, the person who captured it, the species size and sex, and information about the habitat.
-It is also possible to combine several points into a multi-point structure, with a single attribute record.
-For example, all the coffee shops in a town could be considered as a single geometry.
+In all cases, the geometry of these data structures consists of sets of coordinate pairs (x, y), and normally also includes additional variables often referred to as “attributes”.
+For example, a vector data set may describe the borders of the countries of the world, and also store their names and the size of their population; or the geometry of the roads in an area, as well as their types and names; or a place where an animals was tagged, and the attributes could include the date it was tagged, the person who tagged it, the species size and sex, and information about the habitat.

 Two R packages that handle vector data are terra and sf.
 Although there are overlaps between the two packages, and you can convert vector objects represented in one package into the other, the packages handle vector data in unique ways.
 We cover each package below.